legend-exp/remage/docs/rmg-commands.md

 Use a custom wavelegth shifting process that produces at maximum one secondary photon.

-This is disabled by default
+This is enabled by default

 * **Parameter** – `boolean`
   * **Parameter type** – `b`